microsoft/SQLCallStackResolver/README.md

 * Access to NuGet is needed to fetch and restore package dependencies.
 * If needed, you may also need to manually obtain the current versions of the following files:
     * symsrv.dll and dbghelp.dll (from the x64 / AMD64 Windows Debugger package, part of Windows SDK and many other tools)
-    * msdia140.dll, msdia140.dll.manifest and associated necessary Visual C++ runtime dependency DLLs (msvcp140.dll, vcruntime140.dll and vcruntime140_1.dll are redistributable components of Visual Studio 2022 subject to terms as published [here](https://docs.microsoft.com/en-us/visualstudio/releases/2022/redistribution).
-Windows Debugging Tools DLLs (dbghelp.dll and symsrv.dll) as per the terms published [here](https://docs.microsoft.com/en-us/legal/windows-sdk/redist#debugging-tools-for-windows).
+    * msdia140.dll and msdia140.dll.manifest are redistributable components of Visual Studio 2022 subject to terms as published [here](https://docs.microsoft.com/en-us/visualstudio/releases/2022/redistribution).
+    * Windows Debugging Tools DLLs (dbghelp.dll and symsrv.dll) as per the terms published [here](https://docs.microsoft.com/en-us/legal/windows-sdk/redist#debugging-tools-for-windows).
 * Tests are implemented using [xUnit](https://xunit.net/docs/getting-started/netfx/visual-studio#run-tests-visualstudio).
 Please try to ensure that tests are passing before submitting a PR.
 In order to run tests, you will need to run the Tests\TestCases\downloadsyms.ps1 file to gather pre-requisites.
 Watch for warnings from the script - there are typically 3 files you will need to gather manually (instructions provided in the PowerShell script).
 * When a PR is submitted, there is a GitHub Actions workflow which will build the project and run tests.
 PRs cannot merge till the workflow succeeds.